stve/airbrake-api/README.md

 of using classes such as `AirbrakeAPI::Error`, the entire API is contained within `AirbrakeAPI::Client`.

-The following classes are now deprecated:
+The following classes and their methods are now deprecated:

 * `AirbrakeAPI::Error`
 * `AirbrakeAPI::Notice`